ksrivastava1/Personal-Website/content/organizations/directed reading program/index.md

 ---

-I'm helping organize the directed reading program!
-This is a mentorship program that pairs undergraduates with graduate mentors for a semester long reading group.
-It's a great way for undergraduate students to get a taste of some interesting forms of mathematics outside the classroom.
+I help run the directed reading program!
+This is a mentorship program that pairs undergraduates with graduate mentors for a semester long reading project in areas of Math and CS that you might not see in your courses.
+It's a great way for undergraduate students to get a taste of some interesting forms of mathematics with small groups of like-minded and motivated students under graduate student mentors who specialize in these areas.
+For graduate students, it's a way for you to share the fields of study that you love with young scholars and get valuable mentorship experience.
 You can find more information [here](https://hilbert.math.wisc.edu/~drp/) about the program.
 I really recommend this to both graduate and undergraduate students!

 If you have any questions about this, don't hesitate to get in touch!

 -----------------------

-Here are some projects / project ideas that I am interested in:
+Here are some projects that I have done:

 Fall 2021